winterdouglas/propc/README.md

 -OR-
 Go to Visual Studio -> Tools -> Code Snippets Manager then select language "CSharp", click "My Code Snippets" and click "Import"

 After correctly imported you'll be able to use the newly added shortcut in your Visual Studio.
-Just type "prop" on any C# class that implement INotifyPropertyChanged.
+Just type "propc" on any C# class that implement INotifyPropertyChanged then press TAB twice.
 You can change this snippet as you need.